rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
 - Returns PolicyObjConnection.
-### postgresqldatabase
-Details of a PostgreSQL database for a given FID.

-- There is a single argument of type System.String.
-- Returns PostgreSQLDatabase.
-### postgresqldatabases
-Connection of filtered postgres database based on specific filters.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns PostgreSQLDatabaseConnection.
 ### prechecksstatus
 Gets status of last prechecks job.